Big Dreamers Team Leader: Volunteer

 - Bring strong, positive vibes!

 - Commit 6-months to the program

-- Attend monthly workshops on a Sunday in the location listed above for your state
+- Attend monthly workshops on a Saturday or Sunday in the location listed above for your state

 - Attend the Program Graduation at conclusion of the 6 months